m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 This is precisely why the AS signs a path attestation with not just its own part of the AS path but also includes the AS that is intended to receive the advertisement.

-To see the importance of this inclusion, let’s suppose that these next hop ASes were not present in path attestations.
+To see the importance of this inclusion, let's suppose that these next hop ASes were not present in path attestations.

 ![](https://assets.omscs.io/C9648821-BAF2-4A6C-A7A4-784392D19E5D.png)